bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Show Drag Distance](https://github.com/wsaunders1014/showdragdistance) - Shows distance you've dragged the token as if you used the Ruler tool.
   - Currently has an annoying bug where when a token is dragged through a wall an error is shown after the token is dropped.
 The error disappears but the drag distance indicator does not until you drag the token a second time.
 - [Show Notes](https://github.com/shawndibble/foundryvtt-show-notes) - Automatically flag journal notes to show on the map without having to have your players turn it on themselves.
+- [Show Art](https://foundryvtt.com/packages/token-hud-art-button/) - Adds a button to the token or tile HUD that opens the target actor's artwork, or their token artwork on right-click.
 - [Token Action HUD](https://github.com/espositos/fvtt-tokenactionhud) - Floating HUD, showing common actions for a controllable token.

 ## Quality of Life Improvements For GameMasters
 - [Adventure Importer / Exporter](https://foundryvtt.com/packages/adventure-import-export/) - OPTIONAL: Allows content creators to package multiple assets within Foundy VTT into a single distributable file that can be shared.
 - [Actually Private Rolls](https://github.com/syl3r86/Actually-Private-Rolls) - Hides Private GM Rolls completely rather than just obfuscating the result.
 This can be toggled on or off in the Settings Menu.
 - [Background Volume](https://github.com/mtvjr/background-volume) - Allows the DM to configure the volume of a scene's background
+- [Cautious Gamemaster's Pack](https://foundryvtt.com/packages/CautiousGamemastersPack/) - Disable GM from speaking as PC tokens, blind chats and rolls made by hidden tokens, disable using up/down arrow keys to recall previous chats so that they can be used to move the text cursor (Toggle).
+ - Configure Settings (tab) > Module Settings > Disable GM speaking as PC tokens: Checked
+ - Configure Settings (tab) > Module Settings > Blind chats made by hidden tokens: Checked
+ - Configure Settings (tab) > Module Settings > Disable Chat Recalls: Checked
 - [Combat Enhancements](https://gitlab.com/asacolips-projects/foundry-mods/combat-enhancements) - Improved initiatives tab with health tracking and drag and drop reordering.
 - [VTT FPS Meter](https://github.com/ardittristan/VTTFPSMeter) - OPTIONAL: Adds an FPS meter, used for testing and performance debugging.
   - There is also [FPS Meter](https://foundryvtt.com/packages/fpsmeter/) which is similar.